Working and consulting within many corporations, I have experienced the good, the bad, and the inept of people within the role of human resources.

 Me: We show them respect by engaging them in a dialog.
 Showing that we care and are listening well enough to ask questions.
 Would you prefer that we all sat like apathetic robots?

 HR: What are you going to change to ensure that I do not hear these concerns again?

 Me: Nothing.
-I’ll speak with each person, in our 1 on 1 coaching times, and remind them of their objectives, my objectives and what is expected from the COO.
-I’ll also meet with COO and review this discussion with her.
+In our 1 on 1 coaching times, I’ll speak with each person and remind them of their objectives, my objectives, and what is expected from the COO.
+I’ll also meet with the COO and review this discussion with her.

-The meeting ended in a weird way, and I am still meeting with the team and sharing updates with the COO.
+The meeting ended weirdly, and I am still meeting with the team and sharing updates with the COO.

-What is it that causes some to feel that the slightest bit of resistance or questioning is an affront?
+What causes some to feel that the slightest bit of resistance or questioning is an affront?

 As leaders within organizations learning how to discuss topics, work with resistance, listen to your skeptics, identify what about your ideas are wrong, and develop skills to explain or justify your thoughts is a requisite skill.